apache/flink/docs/ops/scala_shell.md

 ## Usage

-The shell supports Batch and Streaming.
+The shell supports DataSet, DataStream, Table API and SQL.
-Two different ExecutionEnvironments are automatically prebound after startup.
+Four different Environments are automatically prebound after startup.
-Use "benv" and "senv" to access the Batch and Streaming environment respectively.
+Use "benv" and "senv" to access the Batch and Streaming ExecutionEnvironment respectively.
+Use "btenv" and "stenv" to access BatchTableEnvironment and StreamTableEnvironment respectively.

 ### DataSet API